rizinorg/book/src/analysis/variables.md

 [types analysis](types.md), see `afta` command.

 The most important aspect of reverse engineering - naming things.
-Of course, you can rename variable too, affecting all places it was referenced.
+Of course, you can rename a variable too, affecting all places it was referenced.
 This can be achieved with `afvn` for _any_ type of argument or variable.
 Or you can simply remove the variable or argument with `afv-` command.